 Consider Smoke Tests as a standard part of your software testing process.
 Your team will be better with it than without.

-Share your views about Smoke Testing in the Comments section below.
+Share your views about Smoke Testing and give some smoke test examples in the Comments section below.